jenchick/Austin_Pandemic_Crime/README.md

 ### Description of Data Sources
 The original data file for the Austin crime data can be found on Kaggle at this link: https://www.kaggle.com/datasets/sdallman/austin-crime-report-200372021 The full data set includes city of Austin, Texas crime data from the year 2003 through July 2021.
-We will focus on data from three distinct time periods:
+We will focus on data from two distinct time periods:

 - Baseline: March 2019 through December 2019